Olya-M/imaginary-houses-GAN/README.md

 ## Training data:
-While I initially tried scraping images of fantasy houses from online, I found cleaning up the received images took up too much time.
-In the end, the dataset consists of 1028 manually collected images, primarily drawings, of fantasy or fantasy-like houses from subreddits like [r/imaginarydwellings]( https://old.reddit.com/r/ImaginaryDwellings/), [r/imaginaryarchitecture]( https://old.reddit.com/r/ImaginaryArchitecture/), [r/imaginarylibraries]( https://old.reddit.com/r/ImaginaryLibraries/), and google searches such as “fantasy cabin”, “fantasy tavern inn”, “flying house fantasy”.
-The data was collected in February of 2021.
-To make sure that houses don’t get cropped out during training, I manually cropped the images in the dataset so that houses are near the center of each image.
+After finding that cleaning webscraped images took too much time, I manually collected 1028 images, primarily drawings, of fantasy or fantasy-like houses from subreddits such as [r/imaginarydwellings]( https://old.reddit.com/r/ImaginaryDwellings/), [r/imaginaryarchitecture]( https://old.reddit.com/r/ImaginaryArchitecture/), [r/imaginarylibraries]( https://old.reddit.com/r/ImaginaryLibraries/), and Google searches such as “fantasy cabin”, “fantasy tavern inn”, “flying house fantasy”.
+The images were collected in February of 2021.
+To make sure that houses don’t get cropped out during training, I pre-processed the images so that houses are near the center of each image.

 A thousand images is a small dataset for a GAN, so the model was first pretrained for 30 epochs on a combined dataset of the imaginary houses images and ~12,500 images from a [Houses Prices and Images – SoCal dataset](https://www.kaggle.com/ted8080/house-prices-and-images-socal).
 Images of the inside of houses or images without clear single houses were removed.

 ## Training:
 The model is a convolutional general adversarial model (DCGAN) built with Pytorch.
-It uses [DiffAugment](https://github.com/mit-han-lab/data-efficient-gans) data augmentation, [Spectral normalization](https://github.com/christiancosgrove/pytorch-spectral-normalization-gan) for the discriminator, and an [AdaBelief](https://juntang-zhuang.github.io/adabelief/) optimizer.
+Some key points are that it uses [DiffAugment](https://github.com/mit-han-lab/data-efficient-gans) data augmentation, [Spectral normalization](https://github.com/christiancosgrove/pytorch-spectral-normalization-gan) for the discriminator, and an [AdaBelief](https://juntang-zhuang.github.io/adabelief/) optimizer.
 The training took about a week and a half with a laptop RTX 2060.

 ## Sample outputs: